 - Keep your short-term communications and attachments in your email.
 Though, once you get started with Box, it will be very easy to share a link to a file you'd typically attach to an email, and have all of the people on the email be able to access it, anywhere on any device.

 Box is more than just a place to store your files.
-Take a look at what Box can do, and explore the video tutorial library to get the most out of your Box account.
+Take a look at what Box can do, and explore Box articles in the ITS Knowledge Base to get the most out of your Box account.

 Document Management: Keep all your files in one place that you can access anywhere from any device.

 - All your content will live in one place that you can access from your computer or mobile device.

 - You will be invited to department, committee, or other LMU related folders (the blue folder icon)

 - You can organize your personal content in your own folder (the yellow folder icon)

 - When your files are stored in Box you have a quick, easy, and secure way to review version history and share your files internally or externally.